-The best way to prevent the spread of germs (bacteria and viruses) and infections is by a process called “hand hygiene.”
-Good hand hygiene means either washing hands with soap and water or killing germs on the hands (decontaminating) with an alcohol-based hand rub.
+The best way to prevent the spread of germs (bacteria and viruses) and infections is by a process called hand hygiene.
+Good hand hygiene means either washing hands with soap and water or killing germs on the hands with an at least 60% alcohol-based hand sanitizer or rub.
 When you clean your hands, you remove many germs.
 Germs are very small and are everywhere.
 You cannot see them, but they spread disease.
-For example, they are on door handles, tables, phones, pencils, and most things that people touch.
+They are on door handles, tables, phones, pencils, and most things that people touch.
 Our hands are always touching germs.
 Clean hands will help keep you healthy.

-To prevent you and your child from getting unwanted germs, wash hands with soap and water or use a waterless alcohol-based rub every time you enter and leave the hospital room.
+Wash your and your child’s hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer until dry, every time you enter and leave the hospital room.

 How to Wash Your Hands

 - Wet your hands with warm, running water.
 Running water is an important part of washing away germs.
 Special towelettes or hand wipes should only be used when running water is not nearby.
 Water basins should not be used instead of running water.
-Outbreaks of illnesses have been linked with sharing wash water and wash basins or sinks.
+Illnesses have been linked with sharing wash water and wash basins or sinks.

 - Apply soap.
-Anti-bacterial bar or liquid soap kills more germs than regular soap and is best.
-Mild liquid soap should be okay if you do not have anti-bacterial soap.
+Antibacterial bars or liquid soap kills more germs than regular soap and is the best.
+Mild liquid soap should be okay if you do not have antibacterial soap.

-- Rub your hands together well for at least 15 seconds, making sure to clean between your fingers, under your nails, and on the backs of your hands (Picture 1).
-You should be able to count to 15 slowly before you are finished rubbing your hands.
-If children are old enough, teach them to sing the ABC song while washing.
+- Rub your hands together well for at least 20 seconds, making sure to clean between your fingers, under your nails, and on the backs of your hands (Picture 1).
+Count to 20 slowly before you finish rubbing your hands.
+If children are old enough, teach them to sing the “ABC” song while washing.

-- Rinse your hands well under the running water (Picture 2).
-This is because soap left on your hands may cause dry, chapped skin.
+- Rinse your hands well under clean, running water (Picture 2).
+Soap left on your hands may cause dry, chapped skin.

-- Dry your hands with a paper towel or clean washcloth (Picture 3).
+- Dry your hands with a paper towel or a clean washcloth (Picture 3).

 - Use the towel or washcloth to turn off the water (Picture 4).
 If you touch the water faucet after you wash your hands, you may get germs on your hands again.

-- Apply the rub to the palm of your hand.
+- Apply the sanitizer to the palm of your hand.

 - Rub until your hands are dry.